“Moving money forward“ Money Forward

 (7) Dialogues with institutional investors (two questions)

-December 2023: Consideration of policy to implement effectiveness evaluation
+December 2024: Consideration of policy to implement effectiveness evaluation

-February 2024: Share results of survey to the Board of Directors
+February 2025: Share results of survey to the Board of Directors

-March 2024 to April (scheduled): Board of Directors to discuss future initiatives based on results of the survey
+March 2025 to April (scheduled): Board of Directors to discuss future initiatives based on results of the survey

-■Overview of FY11/23 Analysis and Evaluation Results
+■Overview of FY Year Ending November 2024 Analysis and Evaluation Results

-• ・For the effectiveness scores for the previous fiscal year, the items “(2) Operation and information provision of the Board of Directors” and “(3) Supervision and confirmation of strategies by the Board of Directors” received the score of two, eight times, but as a result of the above initiatives, the score of two was reduced to one time, with the result that the improvements were considered effective.
+• ・In the evaluation of the effectiveness of the Board of Directors held in the previous fiscal year, the items (2) Operation and information provision of the Board of Directors and (3) Supervision and confirmation of strategies by the Board of Directors were the two items with low scores among all items, but as a result of the above initiatives, the score of (2) rose 0.19 and that of (3) increased by 0.18, reflecting the impact of the measures.

 Basic policy, priority audit policy, division of roles of each Corporate Auditor, appropriateness of audits by Accounting Auditors, audit results related to internal control systems, and status of operation of internal controls of the corporate group